Vizzuality/backbone.cartodb/README.md

 Backbone.CartoDB
 ================

-this is a library that allows to access data from CartoDB using the SQL-API in the same way it works with REST
+This is a library that allows to access data from CartoDB using the SQL-API in the same way it works with REST.
+It is a read only library so you can not save data to CartoDB.

 usage
 -----